DDHarry/Ada_Quick_guide_and_Training/01_Ada_Essentials/README.md

 ### Attributes, apostrophes, tick

-• ```Ada Integer'First``` : to get the minimum value of the type integer.
+• ```Integer'First``` : to get the minimum value of the type integer.
 Here, the apostrophe, tick, single quote symbol denotes an attribute

-• Natural'Image(Natural'Last) : thee 'Image attribute turns an input natural into a string
+• ```Natural'Image(Natural'Last)``` : thee 'Image attribute turns an input natural into a string